 Stay at home parents are often the most common job seekers when their children reach school age.
-This means that they no longer need the stroller or the baby swing, as they can walk and talk their way into school.

 Use Social Media Responsibly

 Many applicants underestimate the background checks that some recruiters do to filter out their applicants.
 Always consider the outcome of your posts before posting one.
 It does not mean that you should always post positive ones; your other emotions are valid.
 However, your attitude online may have an impact on why they will choose you as their employee.

 Other people say that one thing to minimize your nervousness on interviews is to treat your interviewer as a friend.
 You can definitely do that, but be careful not to talk too casually.
 Maintain professionalism by being courteous at all times and formally introducing yourself to them.